opendatadiscovery/odd-collector-gcp/README.md

 type: bigquery_storage
 name: bigquery_storage
 project: <any_project_name>
-datasets_filter: # Optional, if not provided all datasets from the project will be included
+datasets_filter: # Optional, if not provided all datasets from the project will be fetched
   include: [ <patterns_to_include> ] # List of dataset name patterns to include
   exclude: [ <patterns_to_exclude> ] # List of dataset name patterns to exclude
 ```